 That’s why many experienced kayakers will lift their second foot into their kayak while simultaneously lifting their hips forward and into the cockpit.
 But if you’re unsure of yourself at first, it can be good to complete these steps in sequence.

-Also, remember that quickness doesn’t always lead to accuracy, so a better word for the movement you should be shooting for here might be decisive.
+Remember that quickness doesn’t always lead to accuracy.
+A better word for the movement you should be shooting for here might be decisive.

-The more decisive you can be in lifting that second foot in and sliding your hips forward, the higher your chances of success will be.
+The more decisive you can be in lifting that second foot in and sliding your hips forward, the higher your chances of success.

 Easy Kayak Exit Methods For Seniors